YoungXiyuan/DCA/README.md

 - **Dataset**: One in-domain dataset (AIDA-CoNLL) and Five cross-domain datasets (MSNBC / AQUAINT / ACE2004 / CWEB / WIKI).
 And these datasets share the same data format.

-- **Type Embedding**: Adopted to compute type similarity between mention-entity pairs.
-We trained these type embedding using a typing system called [NFETC](https://arxiv.org/abs/1803.03378) model.
+- **Mention Type**: Adopted to compute type similarity between mention-entity pairs.
+We predict types for each mention in datasets using a typing system called [NFETC](https://arxiv.org/abs/1803.03378) model trained by the AIDA dataset.

 - **Wikipedia inLinks**: Surface names of inlinks for a Wikipedia page (entity) are used to construct **dynamic context** in our model learning process.